Elly Griffiths Books in Order (Ruth Galloway, Stephens and Mephisto, Harbinder Kaur, Domenica De Rosa)

 Elly Griffiths is the pen name of Domenica de Rosa, born on 17 August 1963, in London, a British crime novelist.
 Before, she worked in a library, for a magazine, and then as a publicity assistant and Editorial Director for children’s books at HarperCollins.

 She began writing about Italy, families, and identity, before being inspired by her husband, who gave up a city job to train as an archaeologist, and her aunt, who lives on the Norfolk coast and filled her niece’s head with the myths and legends of that area.
+She wrote the first Ruth Galloway and became Elly Griffiths.
+She won the 2020 Edgar Allan Poe Award for best novel for The Stranger Diaries.

 What follows is a guide to all of the Elly Griffiths’ Books in Order, series after series.